Bella Hadid Bares Her Relaxed Self In A Steamy Bubble Bath Video

-Bella Hadid has taken time out of her busy days as a supermodel, to reveal to her fans how she gets her downtime going in a steamy bubble bath video which she made for W magazine.
-The Victoria Secret model, who graced the catwalk for the first time during 2016, got down to the nitty-gritty of how she relaxes after a hard day on the set, and how she manages to find time for herself.
+Bella Hadid has taken time out of her busy days as a supermodel to reveal to her fans how she enjoys her downtime by taking a steamy bubble bath video, which she made for W magazine.
+The Victoria’s Secret model, who graced the catwalk for the first time in 2016, got down to the nitty-gritty of how she relaxes after a hard day on the set, and how she manages to find time for herself.
 Bella produced the video for W magazine, detailing to her fans how she spends her time doing her favorite things to chill out.
-The funny video featuring Bella in a steamy bubble bath, surrounded by an entourage of rubber duckies, was released this past Wednesday, January 18.
+The funny video featuring Bella in a steamy bubble bath, surrounded by an entourage of rubber duckies, was released on Wednesday, January 18.

 A photo posted by Bella Hadid (@bellahnews) on

-In the video, the Chrome Hearts designer gave an inside look into her downtime routine that included playing Jenga, as well as ordering in her favorite food, pizza.
-In the video Bella showed that one of the first things that she likes to do when she gets home is to change her head wear, exchanging her fur topper for a more comfortable beanie, decorated with a fuzzy pom pom on top.
+In the video, the Chrome Hearts designer gave an inside look into her downtime routine that included playing Jenga, as well as ordering in her favorite food: pizza.
+In the video, Bella showed that one of the first things that she likes to do when she gets home is to change her head wear, exchanging her fur topper for a more comfortable beanie, decorated with a fuzzy pom pom on top.

 “I usually just like to change hats, sometimes just for fun.”